Reconquista

 The beginning of the Reconquista is traditionally dated to the Battle of Covadonga (c.
 718 or 722), approximately a decade after the Muslim conquest of the Iberian Peninsula began, in which the army of the Kingdom of Asturias achieved the first Christian victory over the forces of the Umayyad Caliphate since the beginning of the military invasion.
-By the early 11th century, the Caliphate of Córdoba endured state collapse into a series of petty successor states known as taifas.
-The northern kingdoms advanced further against these fiefdoms and often made them subject to a protection racket system.
+By the early 11th century, the Umayyad state of Córdoba fell apart under the sustained military pressure into a series of petty successor states known as taifas.
+The northern kingdoms advanced further against these fiefdoms and often made them pay parias – tribute to ensure protection.

-In the 12th century, Portugal, León and Castile, and the Crown of Aragon made territorial advances sometimes offset by Almohad campaigns.
-Military orders took a prominent role both in warfare and settlement policies.
-Castile conquered the Guadalquivir basin with the largest Muslim population centres in the 13th century—leaving the Muslim enclave of Granada as a tributary state in the south.
-After the surrender of Granada in 1492, the entire Iberian peninsula was controlled by Christian rulers.
-While a share of the Muslim population in conquered territories exiled from the peninsula to the Maghreb, State edicts enacting the forced assimilation and social discrimination of the remaining people (Moriscos) ensued throughout the following century.
+Following an Almohad resurgence in the 12th century, the Christian kingdoms of León, Castile, Aragón, Navarre, and Portugal made further territorial gains over the ensuing decades.
+After the decisive Battle of Las Navas de Tolosa in 1212, major Muslim-held centres fell to Christian forces over the course of the 13th century, including Siege of Córdoba in 1236 and the Siege of Seville in 1248, leaving Granada as the only remaining Muslim-ruled state in the south, where it survived as a tributary polity.
+The king's actions took precedence over those of the local lords with the help of military orders and also supported by Repoblación, the repopulation of territory by Christian kingdoms.
+After the surrender of Granada in January 1492, the entire Iberian peninsula was controlled by Christian rulers.
+On 30 July 1492, as a result of the Alhambra Decree, the Jewish communities of Castile and Aragon—some 200,000 people—were forcibly expelled.
+The conquest was followed by a series of edicts (1499–1526) that forced the conversions of Muslims in Castile, Navarre, and Aragon; these same groups were expelled from Habsburg Spain by a series of decrees starting in 1609.
+Approximately three million Muslims emigrated or were driven out of Spain between 1492 and 1610.

 Beginning in the 19th century, traditional historiography has used the term Reconquista as the restoration of the Visigothic Kingdom over conquered territories.
 The concept of Reconquista, consolidated in Spanish historiography in the second half of the 19th century, was associated with Spanish nationalism during the period of Romantic nationalism.
 Recent scholarship describes the Reconquista as a process that unfolded in multiple episodes, with regional variation.
 It is the inspiration for the Moros y cristianos festival, popular in the southern Valencian Community, and which is also celebrated in parts of Spanish America.
-The concept is also a meme of significance for the 21st century European far-right, who claims it as a symbol of an imagined quintessential Europe to be snatched away from the hands of Muslims and liberals.
+Pursuant to an Islamophobic worldview, the concept is a symbol of significance for the 21st-century European far-right.